Teri Mitti: Kesari (2019)

 "Teri Mitti" is a patriotic Hindi song which features as a tribute to soldiers on the soundtrack of the 2019 film Kesari, based on the Battle of Saragarhi, which took place in 1897.
 It was released on 15 March 2019, a week before the launch of the film.

 The lyrics were written by Manoj Muntashir, the music composed by Arko Pravo Mukherjee and it was sung by B Praak.
 According to Mukherjee, also referred to as Arko, they studied the film's scenes prior to first composing the music.
 Subsequently, Muntashir explained how he filled the composition with words.
 He later recalled that the aim was to reflect a dying soldier's last thoughts.
 In writing the lyrics he said in the same dialogue that he kept in mind a reference to Kaifi Azmi's words in "Kar chale hum fida", the sentiments of which Anurag Singh, Kesari's director, intended to re-create.
 The song plays at the end of the film, in the scene of the final battle.
 Mukherjee, having previously been responsible for romantic songs, said it was the "most emotional" song he had composed.
 Following its release, he reported that "Twitter, Instagram were flooded for all three of us.
 Even Karan Johar was teary-eyed after listening to the song.”
 The song played high on Indian charts during early 2019.
 By 22 July 2019, the song video crossed the 100-million views mark on YouTube.

 In February 2020, the song made headlines in the press in India when following its nomination for the 2020 Filmfare Award for best lyrics, the song instead lost to "Apna Time Aayega" from Gully Boy.
 When Muntashir subsequently tweeted his disappointment at the decision, which he said made both himself and millions of Indians cry, he gained support from fans and other lyricists including Neelesh Mishra and Neha Bhasin.
 The message he tweeted contained a verse from the song itself and a pledge not to attend future award ceremonies;

 Dear Awards, even if I try all my life...I won't be able to write a better line than 'Tu Kahti Thee Tera Chaand Hoon Main Aur Chaand Humesha Rahta Hai'.
 You failed to honor the words which made millions of Indians cry and care for their motherland.
 It would be a great disrespect to my art if I still continue caring for you.
 So here I bid you a final good bye.
 I officially announce- I won't attend any award show till I breathe my last.
 Alvida.

 Following the awards, a surge of Indians were reported to have been searching for "Teri Mitti" on Google.
-On 22 March 2021, at the 67th National Film Awards, Praak won best male playback singer award for this song.
+On 22 March 2021, at the 67th National Film Awards, Praak won the award for Best Male Playback Singer for this song.